Vandivier/research-dissertation-case-for-alt-ed/loose-notes.md

+- Ryan Craig got Jeb Bush to endorse his book, and he published it prominently on the front cover above the title.
+What kind of targeting is that?
+Craig seems to be advocating disruption and alternative education, but neocons in general and Jeb in particular are notorious public ed spenders.
+Jeb is clearly a neocon, not a classical or paleoconservative, and I state that as a factual observation not an attempt at slander, but suppose Jeb were a paleoconservative.
+The idea here might be that pro-market conservatives would support disruption, but my survey indicates that progressives are more open to alternative education, and my literature review indicates that real disruption comes about through integration, not substitution.

 - Are sheepskin effects changing over time? did the recession impact them? if caplan is right (and I think he is), but if I am also right and universities are evolving to adopt from alternatives, one would suspect that the alternatives would be less socially unacceptable; so rudimentary analysis would show smaller sheepskin effects, and complex analysis would show that specifically among the population that receives alternative education, sheepskin effects are small and/or shrinking compared to 10 or 20 years ago.

 https://sr.ithaka.org/blog/alternative-postsecondary-pathways/